Sam Selman: Los Angeles Angels

-On July 30, 2021, Selman was traded to the Los Angeles Angels along with Ivan Armstrong and José Marte in exchange for Tony Watson.
+On July 30, 2021, Selman was traded to the Los Angeles Angels along with José Marte and Ivan Armstrong in exchange for Tony Watson.
 In 18 appearances for the Angels, Selman struggled to a 6.35 ERA with 11 strikeouts in 17.0 innings pitched.
-On December 1, the Angels designated Selman for assignment.
+On December 1, Selman was designated for assignment by the Angels.
 However, Selman remained in DFA limbo for over 3 months after the 2021-22 Major League Baseball lockout froze transactions until March 10, 2022.

 Oakland Athletics

 On March 13, 2022, Selman was claimed off waivers by the Oakland Athletics.
 On April 7, Selman was designated for assignment by the Athletics, and sent outright to the Triple-A Las Vegas Aviators on April 11.
-On April 18, 2022, Selman was added to the Athletics roster as a COVID-related substitute.
+On April 18, Selman was added to the Athletics' roster as a COVID-19 substitute.
 Selman pitched 2 2/3 scoreless innings with five strikeouts against the Texas Rangers in his only appearance before being returned to Triple-A on April 23.
 The Athletics promoted Selman back to the major leagues on May 29.
-He elected free agency on November 10, 2022.
+In 16 total appearances for Oakland, Selman registered a 4.91 ERA with 18 strikeouts across 18 1/3 innings pitched.
+On November 3, Selman was removed from the 40-man roster and sent outright to Triple–A. He elected free agency following the season on November 10.

+High Point Rockers

+On June 20, 2023, Selman signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 29 appearances for the Rockers, he posted a 2.79 ERA with 38 strikeouts across 29 innings pitched.
+Selman became a free agent following the season.